-- > The SEC expanded its serious misconduct policy to include all incoming prospective student-athletes.
-(June 2018) - Appointed a Working Group on Compliance, Enforcement and Governance, designed to review and update principles which form the foundation of the Conference membership's commitment to SEC and NCAA rules compliance. - Amended an SEC Bylaw to now require a university president or chancellor to consult directly with the SEC Commissioner before hiring someone "who has engaged in unethical conduct as defined under NCAA Bylaws or who has participated in activity that resulted, or may result, in a Level I, Level II, or major infraction."
-(June 2017)
+- Appointed a Working Group on Student-Athlete Conduct to develop recommendations for updated Conference policies governing conduct expectations for student-athletes.
+As a result, the SEC adopted a serious misconduct policy governing transfers that has served as a model for similar policies subsequently adopted by other conferences and institutions (June 2016, expanded definition June 2017), and later expanded the policy to include all incoming prospective student-athletes.
+(June 2018) Appointed a Working Group on Compliance, Enforcement and Governance, designed to review and update - principles which form the foundation of the Conference membership's commitment to SEC and NCAA rules compliance - Amended an SEC Bylaw to now require a university president or chancellor to consult directly with the SEC Commissioner before hiring someone "who has engaged in unethical conduct as defined under NCAA Bylaws or who has participated in activity that resulted, or may result, in a Level I, Level II, or major infraction."
+(June - Appointed a Task Force on Sports Gambling to identify issues and solutions with the goal of working with other leaders in sports, both on the collegiate and professional level, as well as governmental leaders, to educate student-athletes on issues related to sports wagering and ensure the integrity of athletics events.
+(July 2018)

-Sankey prioritized the enhancement of Conference championship events to meet the goal of providing student-athletes with life-long memories and exceptional experiences for fans, which has included:
+Sankey prioritized the enhancement of Conference championship events to meet the goal of providing studentathletes with life-long memories and exceptional experiences for fans, which has included:

-- An agreement with Atlanta's new Mercedes Benz Stadium to serve as the longterm home for the SEC Football Championship Game.
-(September 2015) - An agreement with the City of Hoover, Alabama, to continue as host of the SEC Baseball Tournament after the city committed to construction of a \$70 million baseball campus to enhance the baseball tournament experience for student-athletes and fans.
+- An agreement with Atlanta's new Mercedes Benz Stadium to serve as the long-term home for the SEC Football Championship Game.
+(September 2015)

+An agreement with the City of Hoover, AL, to continue as host of the SEC Baseball Tournament after the city - committed to construction of a \$70 million baseball campus to enhance the baseball tournament experience for student-athletes and fans.
 (June 2016) - Engagement with a security consulting firm to review and develop consistent and effective security plans for SEC Championship events.
-(August 2016) - A three-year agreement with Greenville, South Carolina, to provide a multi-year home for the SEC Women's Basketball Tournament at Bon Secours Wellness Arena.
+(August 2016) - A three-year agreement with Greenville, SC, to provide a multi-year home for the SEC Women's Basketball Tournament at Bon Secours Wellness Arena.
 (May 2018)

-Sankey has focused resources on the development of Conference officiating with a series of measures blending technology with effective leadership to create greater accuracy and consistency for officiating in all sports, including:
+Sankey has focused resources on the development of Conference officiating with a series of measures blending technology with effective leadership to create greater accuracy and consistency for officiating in all sports,

-- Hiring new coordinators of officials in the sports of men's basketball, women's basketball and softball. - Working with the NCAA to gain approval for a collaborative instant replay process in the sport of football, which was implemented successfully beginning with the Fall 2016 season.
-(May 2016) - Collaborating with the American Athletic and Atlantic Sun conferences to create a men's basketball officiating consortium, later adding the Sun Belt Conference.
-(July 2016 and May 2017) - Securing NCAA approval to implement a collaborative instant replay process in the sport of men's basketball beginning with the 2017-18 season.
-(May 2017) - Implementing an NCAA-approved experimental process for expanding the number of permissible plays evaluated through instant replay in the sport of baseball for the 2018 season.
-(August 2017)
+- Hiring new coordinators of officials in the sports of men's basketball, women's basketball and softball.

+Working with the NCAA to gain approval for a collaborative instant replay process in the sport of football, which was implemented successfully beginning with the Fall 2016 season.
+(May 2016) Collaborating with the American Athletic and Atlantic Sun conferences to create a men's basketball officiating - consortium, later adding the Sun Belt Conference.
+(July 2016, May 2017) - Securing NCAA approval to implement a collaborative instant replay process in the sport of men's basketball